 We began life as a studio-based project by myself and Hamish Brown.
 We released our first single, We Just Make Music For Ourselves, in 2002, on our own label Biphonic Records.
 Much to our surprise, it got played on daytime Radio One two weeks later by Mark Radcliffe, who went on at some length about how much he loved the song.
 A nice woman from a London record label flew up to Edinburgh to meet us.
 We went for lunch in Leith and talked about how much we all liked the Human League, and Cher, whose Believe single had been masterminded by her boss.
 We got on very well, but since we had no live act and no other finished music for her to listen to, she went away again and never came back.

-Eventually we got a live show together, and performed sporadically in London, Glasgow, Edinburgh, Perth, Dunfermline (Carnegie Hall!), and, on one occasion, Biella in Italy (doing We Just Make Music For Ourselves, an experimental fusion of live gig and live art that we’d created with the theatre company Highway Diner for the Arches Live festival – a collaboration we later returned to in the video for our single The Balance Company).
+Eventually we got a live show together, and performed sporadically in Scotland, England and, on one occasion, Italy (doing We Just Make Music For Ourselves, an experimental fusion of live gig and live art that we’d created with the theatre company Highway Diner for the Arches Live festival – a collaboration we later returned to in the video for our single The Balance Company).

 It took us three more years to finish our second album, Dead Orchestras, released in the spring of 2010.
 It got great reviews – like this one and this one – but almost no radio play.
 It probably didn’t help that we didn’t release any singles from it (partly because we could never decide which song was most representative of the album, because none of them was – although we did release a video for the song Ghosts in the Hotel).
 Personally I think the album is a masterpiece, and that it’s a crying shame that so few people have heard it.
 Oh well.
 It has its admirers, and perhaps it will be rediscovered one day.

-Since then Swimmer One has been mostly on hold again.
-The three of us still work on other projects together, like All Back to Bowie’s, (g)Host City and Seafieldroad, but we haven’t recorded any new Swimmer One music since All The Things That Make You Want To Disappear, our song for Whatever Gets You Through The Night.
-We might, at some point, so I wouldn’t like to say we’ve ‘split up’.
-But given how many other things we’ve all got going on in our lives – and how long it took us to make Dead Orchestras – we might need a strong incentive.
-In the meantime, lots of bands who sound quite a lot like us keep becoming wildly successful.
+Since then Swimmer One has been on hold again.
+The three of us have continued to work together on other projects together, like All Back to Bowie’s, (g)Host City and Seafieldroad, but we haven’t recorded any new Swimmer One music since All The Things That Make You Want To Disappear, our song for Whatever Gets You Through The Night.
+In the meantime, lots of bands who sound like us keep becoming wildly successful.
 Oh well.

 Still, I got to go on Fred Macaulay’s radio show one time to talk about the Largs Hum.
 Morrissey came to one of our gigs (he was there to see another band, the Boyfriends, but still).
 We got to give Ashton Kutcher, the Pet Shop Boys and Tilda Swinton copies of our albums.
 And we supported John Foxx, the original frontman of Ultravox, on his Metamatic tour in 2007.
 We were offered that one because his management assumed an electropop band called Swimmer One must be big John Foxx fans (one of his songs is called Swimmer 1).
 Actually we’d never heard of the song, and were only dimly aware of Metamatic, but once we’d had a listen we gladly accepted the offer.
 It was a great gig, John was very charming, and we made more money on the merch stall than at any other show we’d played.